jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.

-**NB2:** The GHG inventory result files tend to come in various character encodingss.
+**NB2:** The GHG inventory result files tend to come in various character encodings.
 It is important to  run `convertutf8.py` first.
 Otherwise file reading might fail and string comparisons may go astray.